BuoySoftware/guides/automation/README.md

 - Use [test.skip(conditional, message)] for conditional executions of a test.
 This can be used for tests that rely on a feature flag being enabled.
 - Prefer to keep tests independent of each-other.
 If that is not easily attainable, run tests in [serial] mode or combine flows into one test.
+- Keep the use of tags to a minimum.
+If you need to add a tag for a feature test plan that is fine.
+When that tag is no longer needed it should be cleaned up.

 # Resources